alejandralopezgalan/Marketing_Campaing_Top100_Youtubers_Mex/README.md

 | 1    | Kenia Os           | 1,203,333.33    |
 | 2    | Christian Nodal    | 610,526.32      |
 | 3    | MrBeast en Español | 394,029.85      |

+For this analysis, it is best to prioritise the metrics that are crucial in generating the expected ROI for our marketing team.
+These metrics are:
+- YouTube channels with the most subscribers
+- Total views
+- Videos uploaded

 ## Conclusions